drewrotunno/FlexDDS/README.md

 [Live Working Sessions](https://github.com/drewrotunno/FlexDDS/releases)  can be initiated using the 0.1 Release.
 It is incompatable with the master version.

-Connection relies on a static local IP set on the Flew's SD card config.
+Connection relies on a static local IP set on the Flex's SD card config.
 Default is DHCP, or 192.168.11.99

 A this version hopefully covers everything but RAM, i.e. Full STP profile control, DRG Frequency ramps, accessible CFR Registers, Triggers and output pulses from FlexDDS-NG's DCP, per slot and on the rack.
 This is a lot of 3-letter acronyms.